IvanPettinga/PySparkTemplates/README.md

 ```

 ## Parallisation
-All dataframes are saves a dictionary with the following structure dataframe_dictionary = {<dataframe_name>{<version>;<dataframe>}}.
+All dataframes are saves a dictionary with the following structure dataframe_dictionary = {<dataframe_name>; {<version>;<dataframe>}}.
 This dictionary is interated over every code-block as as a loop.
 AS a result the operation is written as a function and executed using ThreatPoolExecutor.

 ```
 def function(source, configs, dataframe_collection):